holoviz/holoviews/doc/FAQ.rst

 Of course, notebook-specific functionality like capturing the data in notebook cells or saving cleared notebooks is only for IPython.

+**Q: How should I use HoloViews as a short qualified  import?**

+For a qualified import, we recommend importing HoloViews using ``import holoviews as hv``.

 **Q: My output looks different from what is shown on the website**